autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-a-diff-drive-vehicle.md

 - left wheel velocity ($v_l$)
 - right wheel velocity ($v_r$)

-For example, the Ackermann command can be converted to the differential drive command with the following equations:
+So, one way in which an Ackermann command can be converted to a differential drive command is by using the following equations:

 $$
 v_l = v - \frac{l\omega}{2},